 Follow the money!
-Ask yourself, who knew?
+Ask yourself, “who knew?”
 To be sure, several cottage industries have grown up around the failure of projects: lawyers and claims consultants to name just two.
-But there are also those who profit from promoting the Conventional Wisdom: trainers, management consultants, certifying agencies, and so forth.
+There are also those who profit from promoting the Conventional Wisdom: trainers, management consultants, certifying agencies, and so forth.
 Do these entities know that the generic Project Management model is not especially well suited for Construction?
 Most don’t.
 And those who do know, keep that fact to themselves.

-Construction Managers are not your run-of-the-mill “management consultants” mentioned in the previous paragraph.
-You are a special breed of experts: who have hands-on experience in managing and building projects, but also have a well-developed understanding of the Owner’s unique bundle of needs, wants, desires, and expectations.
+Construction Managers are not the run-of-the-mill “management consultants” mentioned in the previous paragraph.
+You are a special breed of experts: who have both hands-on experience in managing and building projects, and also a well-developed understanding of the Owner’s unique bundle of needs, wants, desires, and expectations.
 That is what qualifies you to function as a beneficial Construction Manager.